conveyal/analysis-backend/README.md

 - `grid_bucket`: S3 bucket for storing opportunity dataset grids
 - `results_bucket`: S3 bucket for storing regional analysis results

-You will need S3 credentials set up in your environment or in `~/.aws` for an identity that is allowed to access all the buckets in use, including the seamless census data bucket.
+You will need S3 credentials set up in your environment or in `~/.aws` for an identity that is allowed to access all the buckets above.
 If you have multiple profiles, you can use the `AWS_PROFILE` variable in the environment to choose which AWS credentials profile will be used.

 ## Building and running